-|Home Upcoming Safaris Guest Testimonials Mini-documentary Photography books From the Field Purchase Prints Greg du Toit Guest Speaking The Concept Safaris General Africa Photo Workshop Online Gallery Blog Published Social Media Contact||
+|Home Upcoming Safaris Guest Testimonials Mini-documentary Photography books From the Field Greg du Toit Guest Speaking The Concept Safaris General Africa Photo Workshop Online Gallery Blog Published Social Media Contact||

-Ngorongoro Crater Photo Safari
+Ngorongoro Crater and Serengeti Safari

-Day 1 - Arrival in Dar es Salaam
+Day 1 - Arrival in Arusha

-Day 2 - Fly into Arusha and transfer to Ngorongoro Crater
+Day 2 - Transfer to Ngorongoro Crater

-After a scrumptious dinner and a thorough briefing and setting up of equipment, you will turn in for a well-deserved night's rest.
-Sleeping in the Ngorongoro Highlands you might have an elephant or buffalo walk through the camp or you might hear lions roar.
+After a scrumptious dinner, you will turn in for a well-deserved night's rest.
+Sleeping right on the edge of the crater you might have a buffalo walk through the camp or you might hear lions roar.
 All the wildlife is free ranging and you will experience as authentic a safari as Hemingway did.
-Our camp is a permanent tented camp consisting of walk-in tents built on wooden platforms with hot running water and flush loos.
-The high altitude chill is kept at bay with heating in your tent.
-With only 6 tents set in a quiet part of the Ngorongoro Highlands and on a high vantage point, our camp offers incredible breathtaking vistas.
-The crater is a UNESCO site and as such the camp’s footprint remains light and is the perfect blend between rustic and comfortable.
+Our lodge is super luxurious making this an ideal safari for non-photographing partners.
+The high altitude chill is kept at bay with a log fire in your room.

 Sweet dreams or Lala Salama as we say in Swahili!